jean-pierreBoth/edlib-rs/README.md

 Also libstdc++ must be in your path.
 The crate enables a logger to monitor the call to the C-interface which is by default set in Cargo.toml to *info* for release mode and *trace* for debug mode, but can changed by setting the variable RUST_LOG (see env_logger doc).

-## Tests and examples
+## Tests

 Some tests in module edlib.rs can serve as basic examples.
 In directory examples there is also a small version of the edlib edaligner module (see apps/aligner in edlib installation dir) which runs on
-Fasta file containing only one sequence as contained in the **edlib** directory *test_data*.
+Fasta files containing only one sequence as contained in the **edlib** directory *test_data*.
 Contrary to the edlib version the module given a query and a target sequence runs the 3 modes (normal/NW, prefix/SHW and infix/HW)

 We get the following timing in release mode for Enterobacteria_phage_1.fasta as target sequence  and  mutated_90_perc.fasta as query sequence.